 Don’t be fooled by the label.
 The first time I saw Picon in the store, I thought it was beer because the label says “Picon Bière.”

-This iconic caramel-coloured bittersweet famous French drink is made with orange peels, Gentian root, quinine, syrup, sugar and caramel and it’s meant to be mixed with beer.
+This iconic caramel-coloured bittersweet French drink is made with orange peels, Gentian root, quinine, syrup, sugar and caramel, and it’s meant to be mixed with beer.
 It’s widely available throughout France and a favourite in Northern France, French-speaking parts of Belgium and Luxemburg, where beer is popular.

-As the story goes, Mr. Gaéton Picon created a tonic to cure Malaria while doing military service in Algeria.
-The Malaria stricken troops loved his tonic.
+As the story goes, Mr. Gaéton Picon created a tonic to cure Malaria for soldiers serving in Algeria.
+The malaria-stricken troops loved his tonic.
 When Picon returned to France, he started producing his tonic as Picon in Marseille, France, in 1837, and the rest is history.

 There are also hundreds of cocktail recipes that call for Picon as an ingredient.
-Outside of Europe, it’s challenging, if not impossible to find, but there have been attempts to recreate it in the USA.
+It’s challenging, if not impossible, to find outside of Europe, but there have been attempts to recreate it in the USA.

 You can drink Picon in 3 different ways: